Xerxes1138/ScreenSpaceSubsurfaceScattering/README.md

 ![GraphicsSettings](https://raw.githubusercontent.com/Xerxes1138/ScreenSpaceSubsurfaceScattering/master/GraphicsSettings.png)

-See pref_camerarig for reference on how to setup ScreenSpaceSubSurfaceScattering.cs on your camera (should always be the first effect to be used)
+See pref_CameraRig for reference on how to setup ScreenSpaceSubSurfaceScattering.cs on your camera (should always be the first effect to be used)

 Existing surface shader need to be updated, see SurfaceShaderSSSTemplate.shader and  SurfaceShaderTemplate.shader as guide